gititub/NER-NEN-RE-TOOLKIT/README.md

   alt="Alt text"
   style="display: block; width: 400px">

 1. Make a query
+- SynVar Normalization : e.g. 19915144, MEK1(p.Q56P) or upload CSV file with three mandatory columns: 'pmid', gene' and 'HGVS'.
-- Variant Normalization: e.g. BRAFp.V600E  (one or more, comma separated) or upload CSV file with two mandatory columns,'gene' and 'HGVS. → dbSNP rs ID
+- LitVar Normalization: e.g. BRAFp.V600E  (one or more, comma separated) or upload CSV file with two mandatory columns,'gene' and 'HGVS. → dbSNP rs ID
 - Gene Normalization to gene ID (one by one, only a gene name or gene + specie)
 - Gene ID → Gene Name (one or more, comma separated)
 - Rs id → Gene Info (one or more, comma separated)